Sunday, February 4, 2018

 Robert Heinze who admitted to police he horrifically raped a 9 year old boy on multiple occasions from 1996 through 1997 in Oakdale.
 Got convicted of 1st degree criminal sexual conduct.
 He served a short 5 years of 7 and moved to Green Bay and raped another child there and was convicted in 2010... again, only 5 year sentence.
 Comes back to Washington County MN in 2015 and the judge that convicted him in 1998 presided over his violating probation hearing.
 The judge, with the horrifying rapes burned into the mind from years back, tries to throw the book at him with an "upward departure" above MN sentencing guidelines by giving an additional 20 months (not much, but the best weak MN law would allow).
 The Supreme Court ruled in the 1980s that it was legal to do this with documented reason.

-(Over a dozen articles just like this here: wcwatchdog.com/local-sex-offen
+(Over two dozen articles just like this here: wcwatchdog.com/local-sex-offen

 The rapist, Robert Heinze appealed to the higher court with his free court appointed attorney (as most do when faced with going back to prison, as it doesn't cost them to try).
 He wins in April 2017 and reversed the judge's decision because of weak and loophole filled MN sex offender law.
 The higher court ruled that because the required reason for upwardly departing was not put on one page of the paperwork it was therefore illegal for the judge to upwardly depart from weak MN sentencing guidelines.
 They ruled the lower court had to give him a weak sentencing guidelines sentence.
 So in June 2017 he got 4 years and 4 months with credit for 2 years.
 This serial child rapist will be back on MN streets in two years because of this.
 But even with the upward departure it would have only been an extra 20 months.